Ichoran/kse/Principles_of_Jsonal.md

 1. Values that might be JSON or might be in error are of type `Jast` (JSON Abstract Syntax Tree).
 This encapsulates an error state as well as correct states for lookups that may fail (e.g. looking up a missing key).
 2. Natural destructuring is provided by `apply` methods for keys and values; on failure, a `Jast` is returned (upon which all destructuring methods are no-ops and just preserve the original error).
 3. Parsers and printers are provided for most common data types or wrappers thereof: `String`, `ByteBuffer`, `CharBuffer`, `InputStream`.
 A prettyprinter is provided also.
+4. Converters from common types are provided (mostly via typeclasses), so you don't have to select which type of JSON value you're building.
+Usually there is a single obvious choice.

 ## Be Mathematical?